 - You will be sent the final invoice after you receive your edited manuscript.

 - A deadline date will be mutually agreed between us.

 - In the unlikely event that a deadline has to change (severe illness, family bereavement, technical issues, etc.) we will contact you as soon as possible with a revised date.

 - All work will be done by Help For Writers Director and qualified copy-editor/proofreader Catherine Dunn.
 We do not subcontract to anyone else.

 - If you are unsatisfied with our work, please contact us and explain why so that we can try to rectify the situation.
 Please bear in mind that while every attempt will be made to return an error-free document, perfection is impossible to achieve, particularly in long pieces of work.
 Please make sure that you read through the edited version yourself and make sure you are happy with it before publishing.

-- Copy-editing and proofreading includes one round of checking any minor changes you have implemented following feedback.
-They do not include another check of the whole manuscript.
+- Copy-editing or proofreading includes one round of checking any minor changes you have implemented following feedback.
+It does not include another check of the whole manuscript.
 Any further large-scale changes will be charged at the same hourly rate as the original job.

 - We may use your name and link to your book’s sales page on our website and social media.
 If you do not wish this, please let us know.

 - We will keep a backup copy of your work (unless asked otherwise), both original and edited, for at least six months securely in case of failure with your own system.